Architecture

 Application installation

-The Posit Workbench Native App launches the Posit Workbench software within your own Snowflake ecosystem.
+The Posit Workbench Native App launches Posit Workbench within your own Snowflake ecosystem.

-Install Workbench Native App through the Snowflake Marketplace, then configure it to use the appropriate References and Application Database.
+Install the Native App through the Snowflake Marketplace, then configure it to use the appropriate References and Application Database.

 Posit manages both the App Listing and Application Package to allow for regular releases and upgrades.